 Marvel at the beauty of ice

 Snow is not the only tool of winter used for beautiful creations.
 The real art is in ice.
-From stunning icicle formations, frozen waterfalls to artificially made art, ice can be quite incredible.
+Ice can be incredible from stunning icicle formations, frozen waterfalls, and artificially made art.
 If you don’t believe me, then you haven’t seen any ice sculptures that are as impressive as they are fleeting.

-Ice sculptures tend to draw a crowd, but none are as impressive as ice hotels.
+Ice sculptures draw a crowd, but none are as impressive as ice hotels.
 You know you are in a cold place when an ice hotel lasts longer than a week.
-If you’re looking for a unique experience or want to channel Elsa from Frozen, ice hotels are for you.
+Ice hotels are for you if you’re looking for a unique experience or want to channel Elsa from Frozen.

 Related: 5 Coolest Ice Hotels in the World

 Winter is a great time to enjoy a visit to an outdoor sauna or a spa.
 There is something soothing about sitting in hot bubbly water as you admire the snowy landscape around you.
 We’ve been trying to visit as many of them as we can find, and so far, we’ve had some memorable experiences.